Relay Class

 method is a wrapper around the event

-method that automatically handles reconnecting and retrying.
+and automatically handles reconnecting and retrying.

 import { generatePrivateKey, getPublicKey, getEventHash, signEvent } from "nostr-tools";